bytedeco/javacpp-presets/README.txt

 Eclipse (Android 2.2 or newer):
  # Follow the instructions on this page: http://developer.android.com/training/basics/firstapp/
  # Go to File > New > Folder, select your project as parent folder, type "libs/armeabi" as Folder name, and click Finish.
- # Copy `javacpp.jar`, `ffmpeg.jar`, and `artoolkitplus.jar` into the newly created "libs" folder.
+ # Copy `javacpp.jar`, `opencv.jar`, `ffmpeg.jar`, and `artoolkitplus.jar` into the newly created "libs" folder.
- # Extract all the `*.so` files from `ffmpeg-android-arm.jar` and `artoolkitplus-android-arm.jar` directly into the newly created "libs/armeabi" folder, without creating any of the subdirectories found in the JAR files.
+ # Extract all the `*.so` files from `opencv-android-arm.jar`, `ffmpeg-android-arm.jar` and `artoolkitplus-android-arm.jar` directly into the newly created "libs/armeabi" folder, without creating any of the subdirectories found in the JAR files.
  # Navigate to Project > Properties > Java Build Path > Libraries and click "Add JARs...".
  # Select all of `javacpp.jar`, `ffmpeg.jar`, and `artoolkitplus.jar` from the newly created "libs" folder.